Minipoloalex/comp_prog/notes/problems/problems.md

     * Similar idea to above, but here, we will bucket the values directly into a vector to count them (because we're doing MOD).

 ## Dynamic Programming
+- Counting Towers: a recurrence based only on $i-1$.
+Can be implemented using Matrix exponentiation (not required since $n \le 1e6$).
+    * A different formulation, but similar to https://codeforces.com/gym/101635/ problem C.
 - Longest Common Subsequence: classic LCS, requires reconstruction
 - Rectangle Cutting: simple/obvious Range DP.
 Required iterative DP to avoid TLE (but still very simple/intuitive to code).
 - Minimal grid path: instead of a shortest path in the grid, we want the **lexicographically shortest string of the path**.
 This requires looking for the next character at each step, based on the possible positions (with best prefix) from the previous step.